BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 ## **Before using this guide:**

 -   This guide is written assuming you are using [_BG3MM_](https://github.com/LaughingLeader/BG3ModManager) and a PC with Microsoft Windows.
--   This guide focuses on removing all mods from your game, but it can also be used to remove individual mods for troubleshooting
+-   This guide focuses on removing all mods from your game, but it can also be used to remove individual mods for troubleshooting.
+If you wish to remove specific mods and resume gameplay in an existing save, [How-to-remove-mods](/Tutorials/Mod-Use/How-to-remove-mods)follow this guide instead
 -   This guide directs you to delete folders/files, but you can move the folders/files to another location instead of deleting if you want to reinstall the mods after following this guide
 -   This guide uses screenshots of folder locations that may differ from what it is located on your computer
 -   If you would like to respost this guide to another site, please contact ResplendentArrow on Discord